 5. Cook the beef:

-- Heat 1 tablespoon cooking oil in a wok over high heat.
+- Heat 1 tablespoon of cooking oil in a wok over high heat.
 Add the ground beef and stir-fry for 3 minutes until browned.
 Remove and set aside.

 6. Stir-fry the vegetables: